-Contamination - If the fluid gets contaminated it can lead to premature wear patterns, leakage and ultimately seizure and complete failure.
+Contamination - Contamination in the fluid can lead to premature wear patterns, leakage and ultimately seizure and complete failure.

 Incorrect Lubricant Selection - If the lubricant selected does not meet the recommendations of the manufacturer, it may fail to protect the driveline at its operational conditions.
-Causing metal wear, grinding and can lead to leakage of the fluid and failure of the component.
+This can result in metal wear, grinding, fluid leakage, and ultimately componentry failure.

 Not Following Drain Intervals – If the lubricant is not changed out periodically based on the owner’s manual, the lubricant can degrade over time.
 This unchanged fluid is subject to potential sludging and deposit formation that can detrimental to the lubricant’s ability to protect metal surfaces and the overall efficiency of the vehicle.

 What are the Challenges Faced by Driveline Lubricants?